mariia-korzun/hw-for-function/README.md

 ## TASK № 1

-### Write a function - isBigger.
-It should accept two arguments and returns true if first one has greater value than second one or false otherwise.
+### Create a function called “isBigger”.
+It should accept two arguments and return “true” if the first one has greater value than the second one.
+Otherwise it should return false.
-### *Tip*: no need for if/else clause nor ternary operator
+### *Tip*: no need for if/else statement or ternary operator.

 ### For example:
 ```